RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

     Archive Center.
 - Departs Tarrytown 5:42 p.m.
 Arrives Grand Central 6:42 p.m.
-  - Car service leaves the RAC for the Tarrytown train station promptly at 5:15 pm.
+  - Car service leaves the RAC for the Tarrytown train station promptly at 5:15 p.m.
 Driver will be parked in the front circle at the main entrance to the RAC.

 The train schedule may be subject to change, so be sure to check the [Metro-North web site](https://www.mta.info) to verify departure times.